Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 RD-88 layout / Image credit: Roland

 To the right are the voice select buttons, favorites, and transport controls.
 Speaking of favorites, when in Favorites mode, the voice type buttons become your 10 favorite scenes.
-The fact that we can sum the RD-88 up so quickly just shows how user-friendly it is.
+The fact that I can sum the RD-88 up so quickly just shows how user-friendly it is.
 There is a very minimal amount of menu-diving, but almost everything is right at your fingertips.

 A nice feature that Roland has started to include in various keyboards is the One Touch Piano button.
 No matter what settings you are on, pressing that button will return you to the default piano voice.
 If you gig, you’ll know how handy that could be.